imitablerabbit/lwjgl-engine/README.md

 ###Cube Rotation###
 ![Cube Rotation Simulation](/res/screenshots/cube.png?raw=true "Cube Rendering")

 This screenshot is taken during the cube-rotation demo.
 In this demo a textured cube is displayed and rotated according to the engine's timer.
-This ensures that the cube rotates 1 unit per second no matter how many frames there are displayed per second.
+This ensures that the cube rotates 1 unit per second no matter how many frames there are in between.

 ###Displaying an OBJ file###
 ![Millenium Falcon](/res/screenshots/falcon.png?raw=true "Millenium Falcon")